Rajat117/aws-guide/S3/Athena.md

-It is a serverless service to analys data directly against S3 files.
+It is a serverless service to analyse data directly against S3 files.

 # Characterists
 - Uses SQL underneath